2006–07 Tampa Bay Lightning season: Players lost

+Signings

 Draft picks

-Tampa's picks at the 2006 NHL Entry Draft in Vancouver, British Columbia.
+Tampa's picks at the 2006 NHL entry draft in Vancouver, British Columbia.
 The Lightning picked 15th overall.
 Through a series of trades, Tampa had only four picks at this draft.

 Farm teams

 Springfield Falcons

 The Falcons are the Lightning's top affiliate in the American Hockey League for the third year.

 Johnstown Chiefs

 The Chiefs are Tampa Bay's ECHL affiliate for the 2006–07 season.